AdaCore/ada-spark-rfcs/considered/rfc-spark-exceptional-contracts.md

   --  Additional post to state that P does not exit normally on exceptional --  cases.
   Post => not Pre_3'Old and then not Pre_4'Old,
-  --  Contract on exceptional passes with additional checks that the exceptions --  are only raised when expected
+  --  Contract on exceptional paths with additional checks that the exceptions --  are only raised when expected
   Exceptional_Cases =>
     (Exp_1 => Pre_3'Old,